 Down below we have provided some of the common issues that you can check on your computer to fix the Boot manager is a missing problem easily, right from your home without any technical knowledge.

 Just follow the steps and if a solution doesn’t work move to the next fix until your black screen of boot manager is missing is gone from your windows operating system.

 Fix 1: Hard Restart Your PC

-Sometimes hard resetting UPC can fix your boot manager problem by skipping the booting process so try this method firsthand before anything on the list and it may coincidently work for you.
+Sometimes hard resetting the CPU can fix your boot manager problem by skipping the booting process so try this method firsthand before anything on the list and it may coincidently work for you.

 For hard resetting your PC restart it multiple times by pressing the Control + Alt + Delete button simultaneously, three to five times, and check if your PC is starting normally or not.